JasonBenn/nips-scraper/abstracts.md

 ### #2: Concentration of Multilinear Functions of the Ising Model with Applications to Network Data

 ### #3: Deep Subspace Clustering Network
+_Pan Ji,  Tong Zhang,  Hongdong Li,  Mathieu Salzmann,  Ian Reid_

+We present a novel deep neural network architecture for unsupervised subspace clustering.
+This architecture is built upon deep auto-encoders, which non-linearly map the input data into a latent space.
+Our key idea is to introduce a novel self-expressive layer between the encoder and the decoder to mimic the "self-expressiveness" property that has proven effective in traditional subspace clustering.
+Being differentiable, our new self-expressive layer provides a simple but effective way to learn pairwise affinities between all data points through a standard back-propagation procedure.
+Being nonlinear, our neural-network based method is able to cluster data points having complex (often nonlinear) structures.
+We further propose pre-training and fine-tuning strategies that let us effectively learn the parameters of our subspace clustering networks.
+Our experiments show that the proposed method significantly outperforms the state-of-the-art unsupervised subspace clustering methods.

 ### #4: Attentional Pooling for Action Recognition